Asparagus with Lemon Butter Sauce Recipe

 How To Make Asparagus With Lemon Butter Sauce

-5. Simmer until the sauce thickens, then remove from heat and let stand.
+• Let it rest: Simmer until slightly thickened, then remove from heat and let stand for 2 minutes.

 Close-up image of Asparagus spears drizzled with Lemon Butter Sauce.